A residential parking zone is a

 Documentation required for permits

-- Proof of residence, e.g. power bill, bank statement, or electoral roll letter less than 3 months old, or a current tenancy agreement (water or rates bills are not accepted as they confirm ownership, not residency).
+- Proof of residence, e.g. power bill, bank statement (excluding online statements), electoral roll letter less than 3 months old, or a current tenancy agreement (water or rates bills are not accepted as they confirm ownership, not residency).

 - Vehicle registration details.
 If you have a company vehicle that is not registered to your home address, include a note from your employer.